 What is the D7 Portugal Visa?

-Introduced in 2007, the Portugal D7 Visa to non-EU/EEA and non-Swiss citizens wishing to establish residency in Portugal.
+The Portugal D7 Visa is for non-EU/EEA and non-Swiss citizens wishing to establish residency in Portugal.
 Also known as the Portugal Retirement Visa, it is designed for individuals who can demonstrate a stable source of passive income, which must come from abroad, such as pensions, rental income, or investments, rather than from employment within Portugal.

 The primary advantage of the D7 Visa is that it provides a pathway from temporary to permanent residency in Portugal for those who meet the income requirements.
 By offering this option, Portugal aims to attract retirees and individuals with secure financial resources who seek to enjoy the country’s high quality of life, low cost of living, and scenic beauty.